 This flashes in the event that you exceed the motorcycle's performance capabilities.
-The temperature warning lamp indicates
+The temperature warning lamp indicates the temperature of the motor, controller temperature, or the battery over/under temperature.
+See "Temperature Indicator", on page 4.17.

 D. Armed Indicator